binder-app/server/README.md

 Route: `PUT /api/profiles/:id`

 Note: This route allows you to update your profile.
 Please note you are only able to update your own profile, so the `id` parameter should be the same as your bearer token.
+The profile route requires a phone number so that you can be matched.

 Request:
 ```javascript